 Duffy’s Love Shack is known for its loud dance music, extravagant drinks, and funky location (in the middle of a parking lot in Red Hook).
 It’s definitely tourist-friendly and could be considered slightly tacky, but when I’m on vacation I love a tacky tiki bar so it was great.
 The night Rob and I got engaged we stopped here after our Secret Harbor trip for some big frozen cocktails and a pupu platter with all the usual aspects: coconut shrimp, fried plantains, conch fritters, chicken satay, and some sort of sweet meat stuffed with cheese and fried.
 Not sure about that one, but we rolled with it.

-The food is greasy and flavorful but the drinks is where Duffy’s really shines.
+The food is greasy and flavorful but the drink menu is where Duffy’s really shines.
 My favorite was their famous “Lime in De Coconut” which tastes like tropical coconut heaven.
 But Rob got the best garnish: a giant windsurfer!

 Note: Off the Grid opens around 11am and closes when they run out of meat, often around 4-5pm.
 So plan on a big lunch/brunch here, not dinner.